ruialmeida-cyber/ruialmeida-cyber/README.md

 # How I Work (IAM Engineering Approach)

-When I look at an identity system, I usually break it down like this:
+When I look at an identity system, I break it down in a simple way:

 1. I observe what is happening in the logs (authentication, access, changes)
-2. I try to understand *why* that behaviour is occurring in the identity system
+2. I try to understand why that behaviour is happening in the identity system
 3. I map it back to IAM controls (RBAC, lifecycle rules, authentication policies)
-4. I look for anything that feels risky, inconsistent, or unexpected over time
+4. I look for risks, inconsistencies, or signs of identity drift over time
-5. I document what I find in a structured way so it can be reviewed or reproduced
+5. I document findings so they can be reviewed, reproduced, and reasoned about

-This is less about tools, and more about understanding identity as a system that changes over time.
+This is less about tools, and more about understanding identity as a system that evolves and can quietly drift into risk.

 ---